amohanta/doXgrabb3r/README.md

 After that, it quits.

 # Updates
-It has no modules for persistnce and shows a command window too.
+It has no modules for persistance, no auto-startup capabilities, no resume capabilities and shows a command prompt window too.
-For best possible stealth experience and additions, please contact the developer if you are willing to PAY right! :)
+For best possible stealth experience and additions, please contact and support the developer as it reqiures time and effort :)
+DONATIONS are Accepted via PayPal, Perfect Money and Bitcoin.
+( Buy me a Coffee :P )

 # HAPPY HACKING 3:)